peterlamar/engineering-leader/README.md

 * This reflects broad generalizations and does not replace getting to know each other through 1:1s, day-to-day chats, etc.
 * I am interested in continually iterating these beliefs and influences.
 Constructive feedback is always welcome.
-* If you see a discrepancy between this and my behavior, please tell me.
+* I am always learning and growing, if you observe that I am not living out one of these ideas please let me know.

 ## As a Manager